Continuous homotopy fixed points for Lubin-Tate spectra: Introduction

-which is canonically isomorphic to the spectral sequence obtained from mapping $Z$ into a $K(n)_*$-local $E_n$-Adams resolution of $E_n^{dhG}$.\\ {\rm (iii)} Let $K$ be a normal subgroup of $G$ such that $G/K$ is finite.
-Then $E_n^{hG}$ is naturally equivalent to $(E_n^{hK})^{hG/K}$.
-For any spectrum $Z$, there is a strongly convergent spectral sequence for iterated homotopy fixed points

-\end{theorem} This theorem restates the main results of \cite{devinatzhopkins}.
-But the point is that it has a drastically simplified and much more conceptual proof.
+which is isomorphic to the $K(n)_*$-local $E_n$-Adams spectral sequence converging to $E_n^{dhG}$. \end{theorem} This theorem restates some of the main results of \cite{devinatzhopkins} in the setting of profinite $G$-spectra.
+The point is that it has a conceptually simpler proof.
 While in \cite{devinatzhopkins} the special properties of $G_n$ and $E_n$ have been taken advantage of to define homotopy fixed points, the methods we develop to prove Theorem \ref{descentssintro} are general and work for any continuous action of a profinite group on any profinite spectrum.
-(The only place where we use that $G_n$ is a finitely generated pro-$p$-group is when we show that $E_n$ has a canonical model in the category of continuous profinite $G_n$-spectra.)
-In particular, the definition of $E_n^{hG}$ is the same for all closed (or open) subgroups.
-Moreover also the proof of the comparison statements in Theorem \ref{descentssintro} is straightforward once we have recalled the constructions of \cite{devinatzhopkins}.
-There are canonical comparison maps $E_n^{dhG}\to E_n^{hG}$ and canonical isomorphisms between the spectral sequences.\\ The proof that the natural map $E_n^{hG} \to (E_n^{hK})^{hG/K}$ is an equivalence and of the existence of the spectral sequence part (iii) of Theorem \ref{descentssintro} is also much simpler than in \cite{devinatzhopkins} and is independent of the methods in \cite{devinatzhopkins}.
-Nevertheless we also have to assume that $G/K$ is finite, since after taking homotopy fixed points, the resulting spectrum does not have to be profinite anymore.
-Hence it would not make sense to speak of a continuous action in the previous sense if $G/K$ was not finite.
-We remark that Devinatz \cite{devinatz} and Davis \cite{davis2} proved a generalization of (iii) based on \cite{devinatzhopkins}.\\ Finally, the methods of this paper might also be of interest for studying Galois extensions of ring spectra in the sense of \cite{rognes}.
-In loc.\,cit.\,Rognes develops a Galois theory for commutative $S^0$-algebras in analogy to the algebraic Galois theory.
-The step from finite to infinite extensions involves the action of a profinite group on such spectra.
-These infinite Galois extensions have been studied by Behrens and Davis in \cite{behrensdavis}.
-The case of continuous profinite $G$-spectra might shed some light on the picture from a different point of view.
+(The only place where we use that $G_n$ is a finitely generated profinite group is when we show that $E_n$ has a model in the category of profinite $G_n$-spectra.)
+In particular, the definition of $E_n^{hG}$ is the same for all closed (or open) subgroups. \\

+Finally, in order to prove that the canonical comparison map $E_n^{dhG}\to E_n^{hG}$ is an equivalence, we will show that continuous mapping spectra yield a $K(n)_*$-local $E_n$-Adams resolution of $E_n^{dhG}$.
+The key point is that we show the following result, where $\Map(-,-)$ denotes the continuous mapping spectrum functor of Definition \ref{stableMapdefn} and Remark \ref{stableMapgactionrem}. \begin{theorem} Let $S$ be a profinite set.
+There is a map of spectra in the stable homotopy category

+that induces an isomorphism on homotopy groups.
+In particular, there is an isomorphism in the stable homotopy category

+\end{theorem} The last isomorphism of spectra corresponds to the isomorphism of homotopy groups $\pi_*\hL(E_n\wedge E_n)\cong \Map(G_n,\pi_*E_n)$ of \cite{devinatzhopkins}, \S 2.
+It is an important feature of the category of profinite $G_n$-spectra that we are able to express this relation on the level of spectra and not only for homotopy groups.\\